koepke-io/devops-interview-alexkoepke/readme.md

 7. Add a web application framework to the core `buildserver.builder` application that can be accessed more or less like so: `curl localhost:$PORT/buildserver/list-assets`
 8. Add documentation on usage of the unit tests, linters, CLI, and web server

-The goal of this assignment is to create what would be a build server / CLI utility, that would be able to run both locally and as a web server in AWS.
+The goal of this assignment is to create what would be a build server / CLI utility, that would be able to run both locally via CLI and as a web server in AWS.
 This assignment is untimed, but in total should not take more than 2 hours.

 ## Grading